Hashibul01/PythonProjects/To-Do List App/readme.md

 b) ttk: sub module within tkinter

 ## Database Used:
-No direct usage of databe.
+No direct usage of database.
 Tasks are stored on a JSON File as defined below.
 Tasks and coor (priority) are saved to the JSON file and loaded into the listbox from the JSON file.

 " def load_tasks(self):